ijones16/urql/docs/basics.md

 As mentioned before, `urql`'s core logic is split into exchanges.
-To that end, `urql`'s behaviour is completely defined by the exchanges you pass to it or that are the default ones.
+To that end, `urql`'s behaviour is completely defined by the exchanges you pass to it, or that are the default ones.

 This document goes through the exchanges that `urql` adds by default.
 When you create a client and pass no `exchanges` array some are added